 Summer schedule is typically 9am-1030am, 1030am -12pm, 4pm – 530pm, 530pm-7pm and run Monday – Fridays.
 Saturdays at 9am-11am.
 Please contact me to inquire about adding an additional day/time.

 - Who is it for?
-High school and college athletes who want to get bigger, faster, and stronger both physically and mentally.
+High school athletes who want to continue to play their sport at the next level (college) and college athletes who want to get bigger, faster, and stronger both physically and mentally.

 That’s the snapshot version of my program, below I’ll give you more detail.